Getting Started

 return x

-Then we define a tester by inheriting JaxModelTester
+Then you define a tester by inheriting JaxModelTester

 class MNISTMLPTester(JaxModelTester):